 This set of three FinSciences fins has an area of 30.42 square inches–a whole lot less fin area to drag around that you’re used to!

-Note: Photos show smalls in quad and 2 + 1 setups.
+Note: Some photos show smalls in combinations with other fins in thruster, quad, and 2 + 1 setups.

 Shortboard Fin Small Specs:

 - Total area, set of 3: 30.42 sq. inches